 Have you played at my venue before?

 Probably!
 Craig plays multiple weddings most weeks, all over the North West and beyond.
-He's played piano at most of the Lancashire wedding venues now, and some of them, such as Eaves Hall, Mitton Fold, The Villa, Mytton Fold and Samlesbury Hall, he plays at very regularly.
-See the menu above for wedding venue pages.
+There are very few North West wedding venues he hasn’t played, and some, such as West Tower, Eaves Hall, Bartle Hall and Sparth House, he plays at very regularly.
+See the menu above for regularly visited venues by county.

 My venue has no piano.
 Is that a problem?

 Not at all!
 Craig has a number of top quality electrical instruments, including portable baby grand pianos in gloss black and white at his disposal (see the Piano Hire page).
 By providing two pianos, Craig can play in different rooms without gaps for moving equipment.
 If you'd rather an acoustic instrument like a grand piano, we can advise on the best places to hire them, or for an additional fee of £50, we can liaise with the hire company to make all of the arrangements on your behalf.

 As long as the weather is dry and not too windy, and there's an electrical power supply safely available.
 Please get in touch with your ideas, and we'll do our best to facilitate an outdoor performance.
 It's rare that we can't make it happen.